Annual Technical Report 2004 on Patent Information Activities submitted by Canada (SCIT/ATR/PI/2004/CA)

 TechSource is the system used by the Patent Branch of the Canadian Intellectual Property Office (CIPO) to support its delivery of all patent prosecution processes.
 The core of the system consists of the major integration of Commercial Off-The Shelf (COTS) products; Image Plus to handle the scanning and image management related to patent applications, INQUIRE/Text to handle the textual searching requirements and QMF to handle interactive query of the data.
 These COTS products operate in an IBM mainframe environment that supports, and is supported by, the Line Of Business (LOB) system which is a mainframe CICS and DB2 applications that handles patent application tracking, financial and client management elements of the patent process.
 Bridging exists between the different application to have an integrated system.

-User workstations are operating using the Windows NT 4 operating system and are networked through a token-ring LAN.
-There is plan to replace the token-ring based LAN technology with Ethernet and to upgrade the operating system to Windows 2000.
+User workstations are operating using the Windows 2000 operating system and are networked through an ethernet LAN.

 Existing online thesauri; their structure, presentation and usefulness for computerized searches